Tareq57/Student-Management-System/README.md

 # Student-Management-System
-This is a management system made by java, javafx, mysql and css.It can be use to maintain student info in a school or college data.
+This is a management system made by java, javafx, mysql and css.It can be used to maintain student info in a school or college data.